Kevin McCadam

-Kevin Edward McCadam (born March 6, 1979) is an American football safety in the National Football League who is a Free agent.
-He was drafted by the Atlanta Falcons in the fifth round (148th overall) of the 2002 NFL Draft.
-He graduated from Virginia Tech after playing college football at Grossmont College and Colorado State University.
-He attended El Capitan High School in Lakeside, California (1997).
+Kevin Edward McCadam (born March 6, 1979) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Colorado State Rams and Virginia Tech Hokies.
+He was selected by the Atlanta Falcons in the fifth round of the 2002 NFL draft.

+McCadam attended El Capitan High School in Lakeside, California (1997).
+He graduated from Virginia Tech after playing college football at Colorado State University and Grossmont College.

 After four seasons with the Falcons, he signed with the Panthers as an unrestricted free agent in 2006.

 He was signed by the Jacksonville Jaguars on March 27, 2007.
 He was released on August 13, 2007.

 His brother-in-law is former NBA player Chris Quinn.